robbieheriot/Mushroom-Classification/README.md

 ### Introduction

-This repository contains the implementation of Task 3 - Mushroom Classification, as part ofmy Masters degree.
+This repository contains the implementation of Mushroom Classification, as part ofmy Masters degree.
 The task involves utilizing a provided dataset to classify mushrooms as either Poisonous or Edible based on their features.

 ### Dataset Overview